wso2/apk/README.md

    - **Management Client** - Responsible for communication with the management server(control plane) to push/pull updates and maintain connectivity between the data plane and the control plane.
 The backend component was developed using **Go**

    - **API Gateway - Router** - Router will intercept incoming API traffic and apply quality of services such as authentication, authorization, and rate limiting.
 The router uses the **Envoy Proxy** as the core component that does the traffic routing.
+Required additional extensions were developed using **C++**

    - **API Gateway - Enforcer** - The Enforcer is the component that enforces the API management capabilities such as security, Rate Limiting, analytics, validation and etc. When the Router receives a request, it forwards that request to the Enforcer in order to perform the additional QoS.
 Plugins were developed using **Java**

    - **Identity Platform** - Responsible for authentication and authorization happens in the data plane.

 - **Operator** - The component provides user-friendly options to operate the APK platform.
 Operator implementation is done using **Go**